TezBaydu/Milestone-Project-1-Band/README.md

 - Index.html
     * list-inline header-download
         * needs page to reload for it to sit horizontally....?
 Even on responsive design checker - associated to list-inline-item style.css line 532: to work on.
+            - done

 - css code checker
     * Sorry!
 We found the following errors (2)
     * URI : https://cdn.jsdelivr.net/npm/bootstrap@4.5.3/dist/css/bootstrap.min.css
         * 6	abbr[data-original-title], abbr[title]	Property text-decoration-skip-ink doesn't exist : none
         * 6	.accordion	Property overflow-anchor doesn't exist : none
-    - This is the code asked to be copied from bootstrap but is showing errors on a couple of styles not encoded...please advise
+    - This is the code asked to be copied from bootstrap but is showing errors on a couple of styles not encoded
+        - Is a Bootstrap issue therefore no problem as long as it doesn't have an affect on the site.

     * Warnings
         * these extensions are recognised in chrome but not in validator
             * This issue is with bootstrap and is ok to be noted as does not affect website proficiency.

 [Back to top ⇧](#Project-Council-Culture)